Benefits of a Delaware LLC: Everything You Need to Know

 - There are no taxes on intangible income for things like trademark royalties.
 For companies with intellectual property, this is a big incentive.

 If you need help with understanding how the benefits of a Delaware LLC can help you, you can post your legal need (or post your job) on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.